 Scottish Book Trust ran a funded Shared Reading programme in five local authorities across Scotland to celebrate The Bookbug Picture Book Prize 2018.
 The programme reached over 5,000 pupils in 83 primary schools!

 Find out about how Shared Reading nurtured a love of reading, developed literacy skills and allowed participants to become confident speakers at Dalmilling Primary School, South Ayrshire.

 What is Shared Reading?

-Shared Reading is a fantastic way to inspire a love of reading in your younger pupils, increase confidence and a sense of responsibility in older readers, and build meaningful relationships between children at different stages within the school.
+Our Shared Reading programme inspired a love of reading in younger pupils, increased confidence and a sense of responsibility in older readers, and built meaningful relationships between children at different stages within schools.

 Get in touch!

 We are keen to hear from teachers and librarians who are using the Bookbug Picture Book Prize to inspire a love of reading in their pupils.
 If you are running a shared reading project in your school, we would love to hear from you!
-Please contact Emma Lamont, email@example.com .
+Please contact email@example.com .

 Scottish Book Trust has been awarded £20,000 from People’s Postcode Trust to run the Shared Reading programme.
 People’s Postcode Trust is a grant-giving charity funded entirely by players of People’s Postcode Lottery.